The HydroGym Reinforcement Learning Platform for Fluid Dynamics: Acknowledgements

-The authors acknowledge support from the the Boeing Company and the National Science Foundation AI Institute in Dynamic Systems grant number 2112085 (CL, SM, SA, EL, SLB).
-SLB acknowledges support from the Army Research Office (W911NF-19-1-0045) and the Air Force Office of Scientific Research (FA9550-21-1-0178).
-CL acknowledges support from the German Research Foundation within the Walter Benjamin fellowships LA~5508/1-1.
-MR acknowledges support from the German Research Foundation within the Walter Benjamin fellowship RU~2771/1-1.
-The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. for funding this project by providing computing time on the GCS Supercomputers. \putbib[refs]
+This work was supported by the National Science Foundation AI Institute in Dynamic Systems grant number 2112085 and The Boeing Company (CL, SM, SA, EL, NZ, SLB).
+SLB acknowledges support from the Army Research Office (W911NF-19-1-0045).
+CL acknowledges support from the German Research Foundation within the Walter Benjamin fellowship LA 5508/1-1.
+EL acknowledges support from the German Research Foundation within the Walter Benjamin fellowship MA 10764/1-1.
+MR acknowledges support from the German Research Foundation within the Walter Benjamin fellowship RU 2771/1-1.
+MM and WS acknowledge support from the German Research Foundation in the project SCHR309/68-1,2.
+NAA acknowledges funding through ERC Advanced Grant Project No. 101094463 (GENUFASD).
+RV acknowledges financial support from the University of Michigan and the Euopean Research Council (ERC) under Grant Agreement No. 2021-CoG-101043998 (DEEPCONTROL).
+The views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council; neither the European Union nor the granting authority can be held responsible for them.
+The authors acknowledge the Gauss Centre for Supercomputing e.V. for providing computing time on the GCS Supercomputers.